Braxai/Course-Notes/ECS 170 Intro to AI/Module A.md

   * 8-tile problem
   * bad for 8-queen problem because there are only legal solutions at depth 8 (use depth limited algorithm)

-* graph search assumes the first time it exapnds a node was the shortest distance to it --> which it needs a consistent heuristic
+* graph search assumes the first time it expands a node was the shortest distance to it --> which it needs a consistent heuristic

 # Why we need A*
-* Dijkstra's expands nearly everything
+* Dijkstra's expands nearly everything (optimal but inefficient)
   * one of many best first search algorithms
 * A* expands a much smaller amount by realizing other paths are suboptimal
 * f(n)=g(n)+h(n) is guaranteed to find shortest path in least amount of time

+# Infomred Search A* Algorithm
+* f(n) = g(n) + h(n)
+  * h(n) admissible and must never over-estimate the true cost of going from n to the goal state
+    * goal state h(n) = 0
+* Graph search assuming the first time a state is visited it must be the shortest path to that state

+# Inventing Admissible Heuristics (3 Ways)
+* Want admissible heuristic to be as large as possible

+Idea 1 : consider geometry of the problem to create the heuristic

+Idea 2 :
+* Original game : lists constraints/rules for environment
+* Relaxed game : relax constraints/rules to create a simpler game
+  * cost function for relaxed game is an admissible heuristic for the original version
+    * why? constraints add cost, relaxing them will create an alternative cost function that will be less

+8-puzzle game
+* relax the rules and come up with heuristics, take the max

+# Performance Guarantees for A*

+# Data Strcuture Guarantees when using A*, why?